MattGhafouri/EFBulkInsertBenchmark/README.md

 # .Net Bulk Insert Benchmark

-In this project, I have implemented bulk insert in different ways and elapsed time was calculated for every technique.
+In this project, I have implemented bulk insert in different ways and elapsed time is calculated for every technique.

 4 different techniques for bulk insert by Entity framework and without it :